 In its latest effort to help small and medium enterprises tap into overseas opportunities, DBS SME Banking has become a key local partner for Alibaba Cloud’s landmark China Gateway Programme.

-Launched at the Alibaba Cloud Summit at Suntec Singapore Convention & Exhibition Centre on May 30 with more than 1,000 attendees, it will provide firms with an in-depth immersion programme on doing business in the world’s second biggest economy, connecting them to Chinese companies and consumers via the Alibaba ecosystem.
+Launched at the Alibaba Cloud Summit at Suntec Singapore Convention & Exhibition Centre on May 30 with more than 1,000 attendees, it will provide firms with an in-depth immersion programme on doing business and banking for foreign companies in the world’s second biggest economy, connecting them to Chinese companies and consumers via the Alibaba ecosystem.

 The signing ceremony, which also included other key local partners, was witnessed by Chee Hong Tat, Senior Minister of State, Ministry of Trade and Industry & Ministry of Education.

 The other local partners are the Info-communications Media Development Authority, Enterprise Singapore, Singapore Chinese Chamber of Commerce & Industry, Singapore Management University Academy, SGTech, Action Community for Entrepreneurship (ACE) and TechNode.

 “With the support of our partners here, we are confident of supporting local businesses of all sizes and from all backgrounds to grow beyond Singapore, especially into China’s market,” said Selina Yuen, president of Alibaba Cloud Intelligence International.

 Under the programme, companies will be able to use Alibaba Cloud’s suite of cross-border compliance, security and networking products to connect their China operations with offices worldwide, as well as tap its applications in payments, e-commerce and logistics to better serve their Chinese customers.